 Salaries and pensions

-How much do MEPs get paid?
+How much are MEPs paid?

-The monthly pre-tax salary of MEPs, under the single statute, is €8.757,70 (as of July 2018).
-This salary comes from Parliament's budget.
-All MEPs pay EU tax and insurance contributions, after which the salary is €6.824,85.
-In addition, most EU countries oblige their MEPs to pay an additional national tax to their home country.
-The final salary (salary after taxes) for an individual Member therefore depends on the taxation rules in the Member's home country.
-The MEPs' basic salary is set at 38.5% of the basic salary of a judge at the European Court of Justice, so MEPs do not, and cannot, decide on their own salary.
+The monthly gross MEP salary, under the single statute, is €8,932,86 (as of 1 July 2019).
+It is paid out of the Parliament's budget.
+All MEPs pay EU tax and insurance contributions, after which the salary is €6,962.95.
+In addition, most EU countries oblige MEPs to pay additional national tax.
+The final net salary for an individual Member therefore depends on the tax regime of the Member State in which an MEP is elected.

-Members are entitled to an old-age pension from the age of 63.
-The pension equals 3.5% of the salary for each full year’s exercise of a mandate but not more than 70% in total.
-The cost of these pensions is met from the European Union budget.
+Members are entitled to an old-age pension when they turn 63.
+The pension equals 3.5% of the salary for each full year in office but not more than 70% in total.
+The cost of these pensions is met by the European Union budget.

 An additional pension scheme, introduced for MEPs in 1989, was closed to new members from July 2009 and is being phased out.